grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexIngesterHasUnshippedBlocks

-This alert fires when a Cortex ingester has compacted some blocks but such blocks haven't been successfully uploaded to the storage yet.
+This alert fires when a Mimir ingester has compacted some blocks but such blocks haven't been successfully uploaded to the storage yet.

 How to **investigate**: